Pylons/pyramid/docs/narr/security.rst

 The above ACL indicates that the Everyone principal (a system-defined principal) is allowed to view the blog, the ``group:editors`` principal is allowed to add to and edit the blog.

+A principal is usually a user id, however it also may be a group id if your authentication system provides group information and the security policy is written to respect them.
+The ``RemoteUserACLSecurityPolicy`` does not respect group information.

 ACL Inheritance
 ---------------